Iron ore mining in Western Australia: Aboriginal communities

-Australian Aboriginal culture in the region is deeply connected to the land and water and the mining activities threaten the fragile desert environment of the Pilbara.
+Australian Aboriginal culture in the region is deeply connected to the land and water, and the mining activities threaten the fragile desert environment of the Pilbara.
 Locals in the Pilbara argue that the wealth generated by the local mining industry is passing them by and they are left behind.
 A lack of accommodation and the unattractive nature of relocating to the "dusty outback" resulted in a majority work force of fly-in fly-out workers, depriving local towns of the benefits of a high-earning permanent population.

 Mining companies in Australia have, since 1992, changed their attitude towards the local Aboriginal population.
 In 1992, the Australian government began to recognise the land rights of the Indigenous Australians, opening an opportunity for the latter to engage in negotiations with mining companies to press for compensation and for assistance in preserving cultural artifacts.
 However, some Aboriginals feel short-changed, given the enormous profits made from mining, and also consider the financial benefits and employment opportunities as insufficient compensation for the destruction caused to their habitat.

 Aboriginal mining companies have been able to secure contracts with the big international mining companies.
 In 2007, BHP Billiton awarded a A$300 million contract to Ngarda Civil and Mining, an Aboriginal-owned company, to manage the Yarrie mine, the largest ever mining contract awarded to an Aboriginal company.
 As part of the five-year contract, BHP Billiton planned to increase the number of Aboriginal workers at the mine to 70, out of a total of 90 workers.
 The managing director of Ngarda, Brian Taylor, saw this contract as a positive step, moving Aboriginal people in the region away from government welfare and into permanent employment.
-Western Australian Aboriginals, in 2007, suffered from an unemployment rate of 14 percent in the state, compared to 3.3% for the general population.
-Of the 12,000 people employed by BHP Billiton in its Pilbara operations in 2010, 700 were indigenous.
+Aboriginal Western Australians, in 2007, suffered from an unemployment rate of 14 percent in the state, compared to 3.3% for the general population.
+Of the 12,000 people employed by BHP Billiton in its Pilbara operations in 2010, 700 were Indigenous.
 Rio Tinto also, as of 2010, employs 700 indigenous workers in its Pilbara operations, comprising 6 percent of its overall work force.
-FMG, under the leadership of Andrew Forrest, is driving a national program which aims to find 50,000 jobs for indigenous workers in Australia.
+FMG, under the leadership of Andrew Forrest, is driving a national program which aims to find 50,000 jobs for Indigenous workers in Australia.
 Companies like BHP, FMG and Rio Tinto have programs aimed at increasing the number of Aboriginal employees in their operations.
 Indigenous Australians in Western Australia in 2001 accounted for 3.1% of the population.

 Companies however lack an understanding of Aboriginal culture, which requires young men to be sent to the bush for up to six weeks to hunt and learn about their culture.
-Companies are often unwilling to award their indigenous employees this time off to be able to perform these important traditions.
+Companies are often unwilling to award their Indigenous employees this time off to be able to perform these important traditions.